We have a fantastic School

 We learn how to keep ourselves safe

-We have a beautiful School
+We have beautiful grounds

 Sennen School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website and is available from the school office.